rclone/rclone/docs/content/docs.md

 `remote:old`.

-If running rclone from a script you might want to use today's date as the directory name passed to `--backup-dir` to store the old files.
+If running rclone from a script you might want to use today's date as the directory name passed to `--backup-dir` to store the old files, or you might want to pass `--suffix` with today's date.

 ### --bwlimit=BANDWIDTH_SPEC ###